myokit/examples/README.md

 2. Implementing models
     - [ ] Validating the model structure
-    - [ ] Verifying model output with step
+    - [ ] Verifying model output with step (from code, against stored from other data, against other mmt files from command line)
     - [ ] Checking model units

 3. Creating and manipulating models from the API